pahammad/EyeQ/README.md

 # EyeQ
 <b>EyeQ / Latest Updates</b>:

+<b>EyeQ 1.0 overview and a few key insights</b>:

+Our paper summarizing key results from EyeQ 1.0 study was accepted into 4th IEEE International Workshop on Mobile Multimedia Computing (MMC 2017).
+URL for the paper with analysis/insights: http://ieeexplore.ieee.org/abstract/document/8026275/

 EyeQ 2.0 is live now.
 URL for the challenge: www.eyeqchallenge.org

 * EyeQ 2.0 includes both no-reference and full-reference modes.
 Full-reference mode means that both the original and distorted images are available.
 No-reference mode means that only the distorted images are available.